 Don't miss beautiful image of the OCTOPUS cluster at the bottom of the post!

 CLF in collaboration with University of Leeds created these incredible 3D images revealing defects inside crystals.
-Being able to see this could allow crystals used areas of in industry such as thermoelectrics, optoelectronics, catalysis and paints to be improved.
+Being able to see this could allow crystals used in areas in industry such as thermoelectrics, optoelectronics, catalysis and paints to be improved.

-For full article please see link: tinyurl.com/y7ahv4m5
+For full article please see link: https://tinyurl.com/y7ahv4m5

 Using TIRF imaging and Optical Trapping (which is essentially a tractor beam) CLF & University of Bristol have begun to pave the way towards rapid assembly of cylindrical block copolymer micelles.
 Potential applications range from biomedicine to catalysts &more!